You might not think about the possibility of your catalytic converter being stolen when you first buy a car, but you probably should.

 The diesel vehicle uses a different type of catalytic converter than gasoline vehicles.
 Most converter thieves know that these aren’t worth as much as gas catalytic converters.

 Diesel converters or so-called particle filters aren’t normally constructed with rhodium, palladium, or platinum.
-Since these are the precious metals that thieves are looking for, they will often move on from the diesel vehicle.
+Since these are the precious metals that thieves are looking for, they will often move on from diesel vehicles.

 6. Cars with Bead Converters